MartinJohannesNilsen/BlogByMartinnilsen/README.md

 What?
 This project is my take on a tech and development blog.
 This is supposed to be for me writing about topics I held close to my heart, such as 🏠 Home Automation, 💻 Technology, 👨🏼‍💻 Coding, and everything in between.
 I hope you will find the posts insightful, no matter how interested you are in all said topics.

 How?
 This project is built with Next.js and is the very first application I have built with the framework.
 Having some experience with React.js, I decided to take a chance on Next.js and Vercel for deployment.
-The code is written in TypeScript, the design framework is MUI v5 and the database/storage provider I use is Firebase.
+The code is written in TypeScript, the design framework is MUI v5 and the database/storage providers I use are Firebase and Supabase.

 Enough talking, meet up at the landing page?
 [See you there](https://blog.mjntech.dev) :zap: